markmoxon/elite-source-code-library/versions/c64/1-source-files/fonts/README.md

 # Font binaries for the Commodore 64 version of Elite

-This folder contains the font binaries from the original game disc for the Commodore 64 version of Elite on Ian Bell's personal website.
+This folder contains the font binaries from the original game disk for the Commodore 64 version of Elite on Ian Bell's personal website.

 * [C.FONT.bin](C.FONT.bin) is the standard BBC Micro font, extracted from the MOS ROM